 Physiologically, HR is regulated and influenced on short-time intervals by the sympathetic and the parasympathetic nervous system [@pham2021].
 An increase in the activity of the sympathetic system results in HR being speeded up (“fight or flight”) [@taelman2009influence].
 In contrast, increased activity of the parasympathetic has the effect of slowing down the HR (“rest and digest”) [@battipaglia2015].
 Therefore, an increase in HR can be regarded as an indicator of increasing stress, and a decrease as an indicator of decreasing stress [@kyriacou1978].

-## Teacher Stress and Important Resources
+## Teacher Stress

 The teaching profession is one of the most stressful professions compared to other occupational groups, facing a variety of stressors during everyday work [@smith2000; @herman2020; @schult2014belastet].
 According to @kyriacou1978, teacher stress can be defined as a negative affective response, often accompanied by physiological changes such as increased HR, triggered by job-related demands and perceived as threatening to one’s self-esteem or well-being.
 Coping mechanisms help to reduce the perceived threat.